-After the walk we will gather for our Q&A session at the West Linn Pub (19389 Willamette Dr.,West Linn, OR 97068) If you are planning to leave for the Camino prior to our next gathering in May and you would like to receive the pilgrim blessing and scallop shell, please e-mail the chapter (PortlandiaChapter@americanpilgrims.com) with your name so we can prepare everything for presentation on April 27th.
-We look forward to seeing everyone there!
+NOTE: If anyone is planning to leave for the Camino prior to our next gathering and who would like to receive the pilgrim blessing and scallop shell, please e-mail the chapter with your name so we can prepare everything for presentation on July 20.
+We look forward to seeing everyone there.

 Fort Vancouver Historic Reserve